Automation12 min read

 1. Seasonal or Variable Demand

 Manufacturers with demand spikes (holiday retail fulfillment, summer construction demand) can rent robots for peak season and return them during slow periods.
-Cost-per-unit drops when scaling is temporary.

 Example: A contract assembly house uses 2 cobots Aug–Nov for back-to-school electronics.
 RaaS costs $18K for 4 months; buying would sit idle 8 months/year.